 Subsequently, each time the application is launched, that User State is retrieved (either from local storage or remote storage) and the Blotter is pre-populated with it.

 The Blotter API provides a large number of methods to enable you to access this State at runtime.
-(See Config for full details)l
+(See Config API for full details)l

 Predefined Config is User State that is provided at design time and effectively shipped with that instance of the Adaptable Blotter.
 It includes all the settings and objects you want AdaptableBlotter.JS to have at start-up.